Cover photo courtesy of McKay Savage from London.

 b) You must honk your horn continually, regardless of the situation.

-This moronic honking was an all-engulfing ritual that reverberated around Delhi twenty-four seven, making enough of a racket to give you a permanent headache.
-Painted onto the back of most heavy goods vehicles was the request please using horn, which amusing grammatical errors aside, seemed like a wholly unnecessary dose of encouragement.
+The honking was an all-engulfing ritual that reverberated around Delhi twenty-four seven, making enough of a racket to give you a permanent headache.
+Painted onto the back of most heavy goods vehicles was the request please using horn, which, amusing grammatical errors aside, felt like an unnecessary dose of encouragement.

 Weaving in and out of various lanes at high speed, we zoomed past trucks, taxis, rickshaws, bicycles, homemade vehicles, cows, pigs and other miscellaneous cattle.
-These spaced-out animals sat slumped at the side of the road, eyes glazed, chewing on garbage.
+Many of these spaced-out animals sat slumped at the side of the road, eyes glazed, chewing on garbage.
 I watched in disbelief as the odd motorbike whizzed by, whole families perched precariously on the back like badly stacked tin cans.
 One such machine came so close to crashing into us, it audibly skimmed the side of our taxi.
+Yikes!

 “No thanks” I replied with a sympathetic smile.
-Pretty well off in the pen department, I could only lament the fact that he wasn’t selling something to aid me through my current ordeal.
+I felt pretty well off in the pen department and could only lament the fact that he wasn’t selling something to aid me through my current ordeal.
 A bottle of Whiskey would have been just dandy.
 “Please sir…” he persevered, “…no mama no papa.
 Poor me sir… poor me!”
-I looked away, and sensing he was losing me, the kid brought out the big guns.
+I looked away and, sensing he was losing me, the kid upped his game and brought out the big guns.
 “No mama no papa.
 Pooooor me sir… pooooor me!” he whined.

 Without making any kind of conscious decision, I found my hand wandering down to the money belt strapped around my waist beneath my T-shirt.
 “No” said Allan gently, placing his hand on my arm.
 The boy was no fool though and knew he’d made an impact.
 And so he turned the dramatics up another notch, repeating the “poor me” line yet again, but this time putting in an Oscar-winning performance that involved the wringing of his hands and those damn eyes reaching a whole new level of despondency.